VolodymyrSi/react_ielts/README.md

 Fourth, there has to be a timer and a word counter.

 ### Tech stack:
-Html css js react github githubPages
+- html
+- css
+- js
+- react
+- github
+- githubPages

 ### Tech side: